 - P-AC-11: Encourage the continuation and expansion of cultural arts events and programs, such as those at the Sherman Heights Community Center and Logan Heights Library, as well as seminars, workshops, concerts, and community cultural festivals.
 Improve and enhance existing arts and culture facilities. - P-AC-12: Explore opportunities to accommodate current or emerging cultural arts programs within existing facilities.
-Work with community groups for sharing of performance and exhibit space and consider the potential for new facilities. - P-AC-13: Support the efforts of non-profit, private, and community organizations to apply for public and private grants and promote donations to support art, cultural,
+Work with community groups for sharing of performance and exhibit space and consider the potential for new facilities. - P-AC-13: Support the efforts of non-profit, private, and community organizations to apply for public and private grants and promote donations to support arts and culture in the community.